- P -

 I lisp'd in Numbers, for the Numbers came.

-Alexander Pope, Epistle to Dr. Arbuthnot
+Alexander Pope, from Epistle to Dr. Arbuthnot

 - Late as it is, I put my self to school,